syuzannaharutyunyan7/Color-based-Face-Detection-Approach-for-Depth-Estimation-and-3D-Model-Reconstruction/README.md

 ---

 ## Conclusion
 By relying on **color-space analysis, histogram normalization, and morphological filtering**, this approach efficiently extracts facial regions and produces clean datasets suitable for **depth estimation and 3D reconstruction**, without requiring heavy deep learning models.

+Testing on the FEI Face Database showed **~85% success** for clean extraction.
+Future work includes applying the algorithm to rotated images and automating ellipsoid generation for all faces.